spaiga/toll-parking/java-client/README.md

 A specific `PricingPolicy` is configured for each Lot, among the available policies provided by the API.

 ### PricingPolicy
-A `PricingPolicy` specifies the logic to compute a `Bill` and the end of the parking.
+A `PricingPolicy` specifies the logic to compute a `Bill` at the end of the parking.

 It is a generic type, that allows multiple implementations.